Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 Then scroll down and deploy branch.
 I watched the build to check it was successful and then opened the app.
+I have included a env.sample file which is a copy of my env.py file without the secret information.
+This is to show what secret keys are required.

 When I had completed my testing in development, in the settings.py file I set DEBUG = False and added X_FRAME_OPTION = 'SAMEORIGIN'.
 I git add ., then git commit and git push.